DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-22-help-users-know-when-a-candidate-has-been-transferred-to-another-provider.md

 - Added the accredited body next to each radio button on the course list page
 - Change ‘Provider’ to ‘Training provider’
-- Add ‘Accredited Body’ to the offer details panel when the training provider is not the accredited body (to match prod)
+- Add ‘Accredited body’ to the offer details panel when the training provider is not the accredited body (to match prod)

 ## Future considerations